agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/04-control-flow/switch-and-variants/lesson.md

 ## Exercise

-Complete the implementation of function `processResult.
-This function should print the result of the operation:
+Complete the implementation of the `processResult function.
+This function should print one of the following messages:

-1. `Operation successful, received: ` followed by the number
+- `Operation successful, received: ` followed by the number
-2. Or `Operation failed with error: ` followed by the error message.
+- `Operation failed with error: ` followed by the error message.